Blake57H/python-encode/README.md

  I watch (a lot of) anime :) and if possibe, I want to archive them.
 In the search of group that do small animation encode, I found Small Sized Animations (SSA).
 It has small file size and relativly decent quality.

  In late 2021, SSA closed the server ([read here](https://ny.iss.one/view/1445824#com-1)) and shared the encode setting used to encode anime.
-It was available at the website but as of this writing, the server is down.
+It was available at the website but as of this writing (March 7, 2023), the server is down.
 The good news is that [someone](https://ny.iss.one/view/1445824#com-17) had archived the website so I am able to read it [here](https://pastebin.com/JmWGsEng).
 SSA commisioned his/her friend to make a program (which I wasn't able to find anywhere).
 Then, I thought of making my own script.
 I put it into action, so here I am.

 ## and then